raft-tech/raft-tech.github.io/_posts/2020-05-20-writing-plain-english-content.md

 The list of words and phrases below can safely be deleted from copy without affecting any significant meaning in your sentence.
 If you're looking for more, the [18F Content Guide](https://content-guide.18f.gov/plain-language/) has a more comprehensive list and many of these words are routinely identified as errors by grammatic proofreading tools, like Microsoft Word spell check and [Grammarly](https://www.grammarly.com/).

 * **Subjective Adjectives/Adverbs**
-Very, kind of, sort of, just, really, almost, a lot, always, obviously, undoubtedly
+very, kind of, sort of, just, really, almost, a lot, always, obviously, undoubtedly

 * **Redundant Phrases**
-Absolutely necessary, advance planning, added bonus, blend together, completely eliminate, whether or not
+absolutely necessary, advance planning, added bonus, blend together, completely eliminate, whether or not

 * **Words/phrases that convey no meaning**
-Absolutely (The word "Absolutely" is mentioned in the line above as well -- can we pick a different word here or above?), completely, entirely, basically, actually, in order to, as a matter of fact
+completely, entirely, basically, actually, in order to, as a matter of fact

 ## 5. Avoid Difficult Words